Strokman/ia_ras_anthropology/README.md

 This Flask App is designed for my scientific unit in Institute of Archaeology.

-It serves the purpose of storing and accessing data about the anthropological materials, which are gathered in Institute
+It serves the purpose of storing and accessing data about the anthropological materials, which are gathered in Institute.

+Institute of archaeology of Russian Academy of Sciences was established in 1919.
+After the end of WWII Institute carried multiple of excavations in the European part of the USSR and Russia.
+All anthropological collections, which were gathered during the excavations, are stored without any sistematization and catalogization.

 The application is inspired by: